Courses open for registration

 This course focuses on the application of program evaluation theory and principles with a focus on application in an adult education setting.
 Students will learn how to build a practical program evaluation, to understand the real-life barriers that face evaluation projects and the strategies that can be used to overcome these barriers.

 Get a handle on your project.
 Whatever your area of expertise, learn and apply the fundamental concepts of effective project management.
 A seasoned PMP designated professional will work with you throughout a project management cycle: initiating, planning, executing, monitoring, controlling and closing.
-You will learn how to maximize the use of MS Project software throughout this project cycle.
+This course will have participants take on the role of project team member to learn and apply the essential concepts of effective project management throughout a project management life cycle.

 (Note: This course has a new course code.
 It was formerly TECJ410)